 Our bid guidance is an educated recommendation based on our internal algorithms.
 While they will help you bid more effectively, we cannot guarantee that your campaign will deliver in full or that you will spend through your daily budget.

 Additionally, while bid guidance is intended to be a helpful suggestion, you can always set your bid outside of the recommended range.
 You’re free to bid any value you like that is at or above the minimum bid of $.01 per billable action.

 How much do Twitter Ads cost?

 How much you pay in your campaigns is set by you.
-By setting up your budget during campaign setup, you can control the amount you'll be charged.
+By setting up your budget during your campaign setup, you can control the amount you'll be charged.
 Learn how to set your campaign dates and budget.

-The price of each billable action in your campaign is not a fixed rate, as our campaigns are priced in our Auction model.
+The price of each billable action in your campaign is not a fixed rate, as our campaigns are priced in our auction model.
 The targeting, creatives, and bid you select in your campaign setup will help determine how much each billable action costs.